Hand Off Operator Decisions in 8 Weeks and Never Rehire: Delegation Protocol for $90K–$130K Operators

 Questions?
 Ask me this week.
 Ask Jordan after Week 6.”

-This prevented confusion.
-The Team knew exactly who handled what, and when the transition would be complete.
+Outcome: This prevented confusion because the team knew exactly who handled what and when the transition would be complete.

-This protocol requires two changes and costs one thing.
+This protocol requires two changes and costs one thing: the mini‑CEO’s salary.

-Your mini-CEO will make decisions 90% as well as you would.
-Not 100%.
-You have more context, more experience.
+Your mini‑CEO will make decisions about 90% as well as you would, not 100%, because you have more context and experience.

-Chris’s experience: Week 4, Jordan approved the project timeline, which Jordan thought was aggressive but achievable.
-Chris would’ve pushed back more.
-Project delivered on time with some stress.
+Chris’s experience: In Week 4, Jordan approved a project timeline she felt was aggressive but achievable; Chris would’ve pushed back more, and the project delivered on time with some stress.

-The 10% quality gap is cheaper than the 100% time cost.
+The takeaway: the 10% quality gap is cheaper than the 100% time cost.

 You’re used to delegating tasks: “Handle this client email.”
 “Approve this invoice.”

-That feels less controlled.
-You’re teaching someone to think like you, not just do what you say.
+That feels less controlled because you’re teaching someone to think like you, not just do what you say.

-Chris’s shift: Week 3, spent 6 hours teaching Jordan decision frameworks instead of 6 hours making decisions.
-Felt inefficient in the short term.
-Saved 936 hours annually long-term.
+Chris’s shift: In Week 3 he spent 6 hours teaching Jordan decision frameworks instead of 6 hours making decisions, which felt inefficient in the short term but saved 936 hours annually long-term.

 Your first mini-CEO costs $75K–$90K salary (depending on market and experience level).